Stephen Wight: Career

+Wight's television career dates back to 2003, working alongside David Jason, in A Touch of Frost (2003), and again in Diamond Geezer (2005).

-At the Evening Standard Theatre Awards in November 2007, Wight won the Milton Shulman Award for Outstanding Newcomer for his performances in Don Juan in Soho at the Donmar Warehouse and in the revival of Patrick Marber's Dealer's Choice at the Menier Chocolate Factory in Southwark, which subsequently transferred to the Trafalgar Studios in Whitehall.
-He appeared as Stuart the rent boy in Alan Bennett's play The Habit of Art, about an imagined meeting between poet W.H.
-Auden and composer Benjamin Britten.
+In 2007, Wight won the Milton Shulman Award for Outstanding Newcomer at the Evening Standard Theatre Awards for his performances in Don Juan in Soho at the Donmar Warehouse and in the revival of Patrick Marber's Dealer's Choice at the Menier Chocolate Factory in Southwark.
+He was nominated for a Laurence Olivier Award too.